-The Target of Evaluation is a Secure Microcontroller with Cryptographic Software library.
+3 The Target of Evaluation is a Secure Microcontroller with Cryptographic Software library.
 The TOE is identified as shown below:

 Identifier (FAU_SAS.1 where applicable)

-Part Number AT90SC20818RCV SN_0 = 0x54 [TD]
+Part Number AT90SC24036RCV SN_0 = 0x55 [TD]

-AT90SC20812RCV ^a

-Product Identification Number 59U13
+Product Identification Number 59U04

-Hardware Revision С SN_1 = 0x02 [GEN_TD]
+Hardware Revision A SN_1 = 0x00 [GEN_TD]

-Applicable Inside Toolbox(s) 00.03.1x.xx Family ^b
+Applicable Inside Toolbox(s) 00.03.1x.xx Family a

-00.03.12.00 0x00031200 °
+00.03.12.00 0x00031200 b

 00.03.11.08 0x00031108

 00.03.10.02 0x00031002

 00.03.14.03 0x00031403

-- The TOE is a Secure Microcontroller (Security IC) that may be used in a variety of security applications, including, Banking, Identification, PayTV and embedded systems. - The increase in the number and complexity of applications in the market of a Secure Microcontroller is reflected in the increase of the level of data security required.
+- 4 The TOE is a Secure Microcontroller (Security IC) that may be used in a variety of security applications, including, Banking, Identification, PayTV and embedded systems. - 5 The increase in the number and complexity of applications in the market of a Secure Microcontroller is reflected in the increase of the level of data security required.
 The security needs for the TOE can be summarised as being able to counter those who want to defraud, gain unauthorised access to data and control a system utilising the TOE.
-Therefore it is mandatory to: - maintain the integrity and the confidentiality of the content of the TOE memories as required by the end application(s) - maintain the correct execution of the software residing on the TOE
+Therefore it is mandatory to: - maintain the integrity and the confidentiality of the content of the TOE memories as required by the end application(s) - maintain the correct execution of the software residing on the TOE - 6 This requires that the TOE especially maintains the integrity and the confidentiality of its security functionality. - 7 Protected information is in general secret or integrity sensitive data such as Personal Identification Numbers, Balance Value (Stored Value Cards), and Personal Data b а The Customer has the option to choose any member of the 00.03.1x.xx family of toolboxes, each toolbox is a subset of the 00.03.12.xx toolbox.
+This ST clearly states the functions applicable to each toolbox.
+Further information is given in section 1.4.2.2